 When illness or injury forces you to see a physician or go to the hospital, you can generally be assured that a medical professional's years of experience and training will result in excellent treatment.
 But in truth, medical care providers are only human, and errors are always possible.
 Medical malpractice occurs when a negligent act or omission by a doctor or other medical professional results in damage or harm to a patient.
+To get started with a medical malpractice case, read First Steps in a Medical Malpractice Claim.
+See FindLaw's Medical Malpractice section for more articles and resources.

 Negligence by a medical professional can include an error in diagnosis, treatment, or illness management.
 If such negligence results in injury to a patient, a legal case for medical malpractice can arise against: